sonic-net/SONiC/doc/SONiC_YANG_Model_Guidelines.md

 }
 ```

-### 7. Each leaf in YANG module should have same name as corresponding key-fields in ABNF.json.
+### 8. Each leaf in YANG module should have same name (including their case) as corresponding key-fields in ABNF.json.

 Example:
-Leaf names are same PACKET_ACTION, IP_TYPE and PRIORITY, which are .
+Leaf names are same PACKET_ACTION, IP_TYPE and PRIORITY, which are defined in ABNF.

 #### ABNF
 ```